catid/calico/README.md

 To optimize the ChaCha function for servers and reduce the impact of using strong cryptography, the [chacha-opt](https://github.com/floodyberry/chacha-opt) implementation is employed when running on Intel x64 machines.
-ChaCha-14 has similar performance to the AES-NI instruction, while being much faster in software for mobile platforms.
+ChaCha14 has similar performance to the AES-NI instruction, while being much faster in software for mobile platforms.

-In [1] and [2], it is shown that ChaCha8 does not provide 256-bit security.
+To aid in deciding the number of rounds to use:  In [1] and [2], it is shown that ChaCha8 does not provide 256-bit security.
 And in [3] a proof for security against differential cryptoanalysis is given for ChaCha15.

 It seems then that a comfortable margin of security is provided by ChaCha14, which offers 30% faster execution time as compared to the full 20-round version.